manetu/manetu-ql/README.md

 # Using the project as a library for your own apps

-Once you install the package wheel as descirbed above, the mql package which contains all the source for this application is installed in your site-packages directory.
+Once you install the package wheel as described above, the mql package which contains all the source for this application is installed in your site-packages directory.
 To use it as a library, simply import what you need out of it.